Equity release property: What's acceptable to lenders

 - How much the property is worth

-If you own a leasehold flat or house, lenders may accept it for equity release.
+If you own a leasehold flat or house, it may be acceptable to lenders for equity release.
 However, they will want to consider anything that may affect the ease with which the property can be sold before deciding, such as:

 - Length of the lease – most lenders will want at least 75 years remaining, if not more